aditi415/MongoDB/README.md

 # MongoDB
-This repository consist of database related to project Crowd Nest
+This repository consist of database related to project Crowd Nest (only for project)